 With the new method this cake bakes perfectly, however, whenever you are baking, sometimes things don’t always go to plan.
 So if there are any hitches that can be covered or concealed, go ahead.
 Sometimes though, if it’s cooked through but wont hold together, make a big jug of custard and have it for pudding!

 Recipe : Makes one 10″ Luscious Lemon Bundt Cake

 225g/8oz Caster Sugar

-225g/8oz Unsalted Butter plus 2Tbsp – for greasing
+225g/8oz Unsalted Butter (plus 4tbsp extra for greasing the bundt pan)

 225g/8oz Plain White Flour